You are here: Home page > Home life > Electrochromic (smart) windows

 Electrochromic window developed at NREL.
 Photo courtesy of Dennis Schroeder/NREL, NREL merlin id#24719

 Now you see it, now you don't!
 Do you ever have one of those days when the Sun doesn't know whether it's coming or going, prompting you to keep opening and closing your blinds so you can read the words on your computer screen or stop your furniture from fading?
-It won't be long before we consign that particular problem to history, thanks to the arrival of electrochromic glass ("smart" glass), which changes from light to dark (clear to opaque) and back again, at the push of a button.
-It's relatively simple, wonderfully convenient (no more faded upholstery!) and has huge environmental benefits.
-How exactly does it work?
+It won't be long before we consign that particular problem to history, thanks to the arrival of "smart" windows (made from electrochromic glass and related technologies), which change from light to dark and back again, at the push of a button.
+They're relatively simple, wonderfully convenient (no more dirty drapes!) and have huge environmental benefits.
+How exactly do they work?
 Let's take a closer look!

 Sponsored links